 Why this matters- CEOs have recognized that buyer behavior is shifting at an accelerated pace.
 They can’t afford to have sales leaders that are not on the bleeding edge.
 You will get asked how you kept your sales force relevant through best practice execution.

 How to handle- You need to drive at least one new initiative per year.
 It must bring a new selling capability to the sales force.
 CEOs want to know how you have kept pace with a changing buyer landscape.
 Or what did you do to adopt social selling?
 How did you implement an effective inside sales team to respond to increasing cost pressure in the market?

 What Should You Do—Do you have any of these gaps?
 Your initial reaction may be no. Does the market think you have these gaps?
-And if tested, could you prove you don't have these gaps when it counts?
+And if tested, could you prove you don’t have these gaps when it counts?
 Your ability to listen to the market as a sales leader is critical.
-The market is the CEO's you want to hire you.
+The market is the CEO’s you want to hire you.
 Dan has spent 20 years coaching sales leaders on their way to the top job.
 He can augment the advice in this post.
 It may be as simple as how you tell the story.
 Or it may be helping you develop these skills.
-Share a comment below if you can add to the list.
-Your peers would enjoy hearing from you.